BoiseState/CS121-Public/projects/README_TEMPLATE.md

 * Author: Your Name
 * Class: CS121 Section #
-* Semester: Fall 2018
+* Semester: Fall 2022

 ## Overview

 Concisely explain what the program does.
 If this exceeds a couple of sentences, you're going too far.
 Generally you should be pulling this right from the project specification.
-I don't want you to just cut and paste, but paraphrase what is stated in the project specification.
+Please don't just cut and paste, but paraphrase what is stated in the project specification.

 ## Reflection

-Write a two paragraph reflection describing your experience with this project.
-Talk about what worked well and what was challenging.
+Write a brief (2-3 paragraph) reflection describing your experience with this project.
+Answer the following questions (but feel free to add other insights):
-Did you run into an issue that took some time to figure out?
-Tell us about it.
-What did you enjoy, what was less desirable?
-Feel free to add other items (within the two paragraph limit).
+- What worked well and what was a struggle?
+- What concepts still aren't quite clear?
+- What techniques did you use to make your code easy to debug and modify?
+- What would you change about your design process?
+- If you could go back in time, what would you tell yourself about doing this project?

 ## Compiling and Using